 1. Zeus: King of the Gods

-Zeus, King of the Gods and wielder of thunder and lightning was often depicted holding a thunderbolt.
-His statue at Olympia, crafted by Phidias, stood 12 meters tall and was one of the Seven Wonders of the Ancient World.
+Zeus, King of the Gods, wielded thunder and lightning, often depicted holding a thunderbolt.
+His statue at Olympia, created by Phidias, stood 12 meters tall, made of ivory and gold-plated bronze.
+Though lost, it remains a symbol of Greek idols and divine power.

 2. Hera: Queen of the Gods